-This 180-hour program offers a Continuing Education certificate of completion from Carolinas College of Health Sciences following successful completion of the four individual courses.
+This 180-hour program offers a certificate from Carolinas College of Health Sciences following successful completion of the four individual courses.
 The courses can be taken in any order.

 Each class is held over three sessions of 15 hours, typically on Friday and Saturday.

 Each 45-hour course offers 4.5 CEUs from Carolinas College of Health Sciences as well as continuing education credits from the American Association of Pastoral Counselors (AAPC).
 AAPC is a CEU provider for the National Board of Certified Counselors (NBCC).

 Psychotherapists, professional counselors, and lay counselors/caregivers who desire to apply the perspective and clinical skills to counseling and psychotherapy.

 This continuing education course is an introduction to the biological – psychological – systemic- spiritual model of pastoral psychotherapy.
 Counseling theory, techniques, and clinical use of self are addressed through a collaborative perspective which integrates the literature of psychotherapy, medicine, body energy, cybernetics, systems, theology and spirituality.

 The teaching and is drawn from psychotherapy, supervision, medicine (psychiatry, sleep medicine, and collaborative family medicine) as well as Healing Touch.
 This course is designed to meet requirements of the American Association of Pastoral Counselors Fellow Body of Knowledge Area 1.
 Core Clinical Theory.

 Pastoral Diagnosis in Pastoral Psychotherapy

 This continuing education course is designed to assist students in their ability to assess persons and systems utilizing learning style, developmental theory, systems, cybernetics, resiliency, and psychopathology as described in the DSM-IV-TR.